 Some schools ask you to complete a SIF to provide extra information for the admissions criteria to be looked at fully.
-This is in addition to the Common Application Form being submitted.
-You must submit an application with the local authority, even if you have already completed the school's form

-It is vital that you submit any SIFs that are required for the schools that you apply for by their deadline.
-If you don't, this will significantly reduce the likelihood of your child gaining a place at the school.
-A 'supplementary form' and is used by voluntary aided (church) or free schools to gather additional information that will enable the school to consider your application under its faith or other criteria.
+A 'supplementary form' is used by voluntary aided (church) or free schools to gather additional information that will enable the school to consider your application under its faith or other criteria.